megaease/easeagent/doc/user-manual.md

 For plugin level configuration, EaseAgent defines a spacial **namespace** of `global` in which user can define default configuration for any `function`, like `metric`, and each namespace plugin of this `function` will uses the default configuration when it does not create configuration with its own namespace.

-For example, Metric have a set of default plugin configuration as follow:
+For example, Metric have a set of default plugin configuration as follows:
 ```
 plugin.observability.global.metric.enabled=true
 plugin.observability.global.metric.interval=30